-Check out this review of Ben on FLYLORDS, stop by Ben's website, Huge Fly Fisherman, and watch his videos because they are super fun.
+Check out this review of Ben on FLYLORDS and definitely stop by Ben's website, Huge Fly Fisherman.
+You should watch his videos because they are super fun.
+Subscribe on his website for exclusive, extended, and ad-free HUGE content or find him on YouTube.
 If you suck at fly fishing, he has the perfect merch for you.
 We're excited to welcome Ben to Musky Madness!